parkermac/LiveOcean/forcing/ocn4/README.txt

 For backfill it will use an archive of files of similar format, available from late 2012 to the present, created by the code in hycom2.

+2019.05.21 The new method Ofun.get_interpolated_alt() makes extensive use of nearest neighbor interpolation and the results is that the code is substantially faster: 1 min vs. 7 min for a cas6 backfill day.

 ===============================================================================
 * make_forcing_main.py is the main driver, similar in basic construction and usage to all the code of the same name in other forcing folders (e.g. riv2, tide1, atm).